GAIPS/FAtiMA-VR-Demo/README.md

 # FAtiMA-VR-Demo

-This is the repository for a Virtual Reality scenario that uses FAtiMA based componenents.
+This is the repository for a Virtual Reality scenario that uses FAtiMA based components.

 The scenario depicted here is a Police Interrogation scene where the Player has to interrogate a Virtual Suspect.